Bombing of Aizawl: Justification

 The Indian narrative argues the airstrikes were effective in curbing the hostiles and their insurgency.
 However the fighters targets were not restricted to hostile hideouts.
 A majority of the population of Aizawl had retreated into neighbouring villages and forest hideouts.
 Many civilians were rendered homeless as the bombs and rockets burned down properties or damaged them beyond repair.
 The bombing of Aizawl was also not protected under the Armed Forces Special Powers Act (AFSPA).
 AFSPA empowered armed forces consisting of the army and air force operating as land forces.
 A debate in the Lok Sabha was commented on by Naushir Bharucha stating that it probably meant "the government very mercifully has not permitted the air forces to shoot or strafe the area... or to bomb".
 The minister of home affairs did not confirm this interpretation.
 Several academics have outlined that the airstrikes aggravated the support for the MNF insurgency and created contempt in the local population for the Indian government.

 Legacy

 Every year on 5 March, the day is recognised as Zoram Ni in remembrance of the bombing of Aizawl and other sites in Mizoram.

-In 2010, there was a public outcry in Mizoram for the Indian Government to issue a formal apology to the disproportionate use of force and bombing of Aizawl.
+In 2010, there was a public outcry in Mizoram for the Indian Government, which had ordered the strafing of Mizoram in 1966 and 1967, to issue a formal apology to the people of Mizoram, for the disproportionate use of force and bombing of Aizawl.